Southwest Rapid Rewards® Performance Business Credit Card review

 |Rates & fees||rates & fees|

 Business owners who fly Southwest will be hard-pressed to find a card with a better pound-for-pound value.
-This card rocks a 70,000 point signup bonus, earns up to 3x points on eligible Southwest purchases, provides a $100 TSA PreCheck or Global Entry statement credit and more.
+This card rocks up to a 100,000 point signup bonus, earns up to 3x points on eligible Southwest purchases, provides a $100 TSA PreCheck or Global Entry statement credit and more.

 Right off the bat, the enormous welcome offer will catapult you most of the way toward earning a Southwest Companion Pass.
 Earning categories on this card also sport larger rates than the Southwest Rapid Rewards® Premier Business Credit Card.
 The earning categories are also tailored to categories helpful to small and mid-sized businesses.
 And of course, the host of flight perks, such as complimentary flight upgrades and the ability to earn tier qualifying points, makes this card especially valuable for businesses on the go.